nurur/AMPL-Programming/README.md

 optimization).

 Most of these AMPL codes are written during the MS degree in Business Analytics.
-Some of the codes are borrowed directly from various authors for learning purposes.
+Some of these codes are borrowed directly from various authors for learning purposes.